Topological modes and spectral flows in inhomogeneous PT-symmetric continuous media

 \section{Topological Alfv\'{e}n-sound wave}

-We now apply the general theoretical framework developed to identify a topological edge mode called topological Alfv\'{e}n-sound wave in the Hall MHD model, which describes low-frequency, long-wavelength dynamics of magnetized plasmas \citep{goedbloed_poedts_2004,freidberg_2014,hameiri2004linear,hameiri2005waves}.
-As a conducting fluid system which includes the Hall current in its Ohm's law, the Hall MHD model supports Weyl points of degeneracy in its dispersion relation.
+We now apply the general theoretical framework developed to identify a topological edge mode called topological Alfv\'{e}n-sound wave in the Hall magnetohydrodynamics (MHD) model, which describes low-frequency, long-wavelength dynamics of magnetized plasmas \cite{goedbloed_poedts_2004,freidberg_2014,hameiri2004linear,hameiri2005waves}.

 We study the linearized waves in an inhomogeneous 1D Hall MHD equilibrium.
 The plasma is assumed to be adiabatic, namely, $p/\rho^{\gamma}$ is constant, where $p$ is plasma pressure, $\rho$ is plasma density, and $\gamma$ is the ratio of specific heats.
 Consider an equilibrium with constant density and no mass flow.
 The equilibrium magnetic field $\mathbf{B}$ and pressure $p$ are balanced according to